Endogen/lamden-python-dev/README.md

 ### Smart contracts

-As already said previously, Lamden is heavily based on smart contracts and thus every transaction executes a smart contract.
+As already said previously, Lamden is based heavily on smart contracts and thus every transaction executes a smart contract.
 You can get a list of all available smart contracts by calling this [REST API](https://docs.lamden.io/docs/develop/blockchain/masternode_api/#get-contracts).

-To be able to interact with smart contracts you will need to install the `contracting` module but if you already installed the `lamden` module then your fine since that depends on `contracting`.
+To be able to interact with smart contracts you will need to install the `contracting` module but if you already installed the `lamden` module then you're fine since that depends on `contracting`.

 The official documentation for smart contract development can be found [here](https://contracting.lamden.io) and you should definitely read it since this guide is only meant to give you the overall high-level picture and link everything that is important to beginners.

 #### Coding

 You can code a smart contract directly from within the [Chrome wallet extension](https://chrome.google.com/webstore/detail/lamden-wallet-browser-ext/fhfffofbcgbjjojdnpcfompojdjjhdim) and also test it there for basic correctness.
-Or you can of course use your editor of choice or Python IDE.
+Or if you prefer, you can use any Python IDE or editor of your choice.

 ![](lamden-wallet.png)

 #### Testing

-You can very easily test your created smart contract locally without the need to deploy it first to Mainnet or Testnet.
+You can test your newly created smart contract locally without the need to deploy it first to Mainnet or Testnet.
 Let's assume we have the following contract:

 ```python
 @export